monero-project/monero/README.md

     snap install monero --beta
     ```

 Installing a snap is very quick.
 Snaps are secure.
 They are isolated with all of their dependencies.
-Snaps also auto update when a new version is released.
+Snaps also auto-update when a new version is released.

 * Arch Linux (via [AUR](https://aur.archlinux.org/)):
   - Stable release: [`monero`](https://aur.archlinux.org/packages/monero)